 Beginning in 2022:

-The child tax credit is going back to the previously used non-refundable credit up to $2,000 which may reduce your tax liability for each qualifying child listed on your return.
-Of this $2,000, $1,400 may qualify as a refundable credit (Additional Child Tax credit).
+The child tax credit is reverting to the previously used non-refundable credit of up to $2,000 which may reduce your tax liability for each qualifying child listed on your return.
+Of this $2,000, $1,500 may qualify as a refundable credit (Additional Child Tax credit).
+The age limit also reverts back to under 17.

 - Increases from $2,000 to $3,000 for kids ages 6-17